 Although the cement composition and type can affect corrosion, this effect is relatively small compared to the quality of the concrete, the cover over the steel, and the consolidation of the Concrete.

-Using cement with a high C3A content will tend to bind more chlorides, thereby reducing the amount of chloride available to disrupt the oxide film on the steel reinforcement.
+Using cement with a high C3A content tends to bind more chlorides, thereby reducing the amount of chlorides available to disrupt the oxide film on the steel reinforcement.

 Additionally, a cement with a high alkali content would appear to offer advantages due to its higher inherent alkalinity.
 In general, it is observed that cement high in C3A affords better corrosion protection to reinforcing steel.
 Still, it is thought that other factors, such as fineness and sulfate content, may have at least as significant an effect.

 One study by Tuutti (1982) found that Portland cement had a higher initiation level than slag cement.
-Still, a lower diffusion resistance is postulated, suggesting that under certain exposure conditions, a specific mix design with Portland cement would be superior.
-In contrast, under other conditions, the reverse would be true, and slag cement would be exceptional.
+Still, lower diffusion resistance is postulated, suggesting that under certain exposure conditions, a specific Portland cement mix design would be superior.
+In contrast, under other conditions, the reverse would hold: slag cement would be exceptional.

 It was noted that sulfate-resisting cement was always less effective than Portland cement.